jellyfin/jellyfin.org/docs/general/server/media/books.md

         └── Comic #001 (2008).cbr
 ```

 For audiobooks, most common audio extensions are supported.
-For other books, the following formats are supproted: azw, azw3, cb7, cbr, cbt, cbz, epub, mobi, pdf, zip, rar, 7z.
+For other books, the following formats are supported: azw, azw3, cb7, cbr, cbt, cbz, epub, mobi, pdf, zip, rar, 7z.
 Read-along audiobooks are not supported by Jellyfin.

 ## Metadata